 As I have mentioned earlier in the article, many of our aquarium plants in the wild are used to higher levels of CO2 then what is in a non-CO2 injected tank.
 As a result, many plants available in the trade will not grow to their full potential if CO2 injection is not supplied.
 CO2 levels at an optimum level will not only make your plants grow faster, but it will impact their coloration, health, and form.
 The comparisons between a non-CO2 tank and one that is injected are worlds apart.
 If you are serious about building a great looking aquascape, CO2 is a must consideration.
 It’s actually more important than substrate.

-Can A Low Light Plant Benefit from CO2?
+Can A Low Light Plant Benefit from this?

 Absolutely!
 CO2 is such a critical health component to an aquarium plant.
 Low Light Aquarium Plants + low powered lights + CO2 setup is actually a great way to have slower but healthy growth in your aquascape.
 Can’t complain about less pruning :).

-I hope I have done a good job at explaining the benefits and reasons why to consider CO2 injection in your planted tanks.
+I hope I have done a good job at explaining the benefits and reasons why to consider CO2 injection in your planted aquarium.
+I also hope I have achieve my goal of presenting the best CO2 system parts for your desired setup.
 If you have any questions, please leave a comment below.
 Thank you for reading!

 I’m thrilled that you found Aquarium Store Depot!
 Here you’ll find information on fish, aquariums, and all things aquatics related.
 I’m a hobbyist (being doing this since I was 11) and here to help other hobbyists thrive with their aquariums!